heilingbrunner/vscode-hp42s-free42/README.md

 ### `Decode Code` - Comand

-The decoder generates the following files
+From a `*.raw` file the decoder generates the following files

 - `*.hex42`: The sequence of the command bytes, when setting `HP42S/free42.decoderGenerateHexFile` is checked.
 - `*.hp42s`: The code file with only pure HP42S commands.